 - Home Price: $188,400 median purchase price; $378 median monthly rent

-- Crime Rate: Safer than 95% of Minnesota cities
+- Crime Rate: Safer than 96% of Minneapolis neighborhoods

 - Perfect For: Singles, young professionals, families